-Time is the most important component to the process.
+Time is the most important component in the process.
 The sooner you begin to save, the less you’ll have to put away simply because compounding interest is available to help grow whatever you tuck away.
 Consider how many years you have until you retire.
-Factor in about three percent inflation.
-Subtract what you currently have put away and divide the remainder by the years you have left until retirement.
+Factor in about three per cent inflation.
+Subtract what you currently have put away and divided the remainder by the years you have left until retirement.
 That gives you a basic figure to start with.

 Of course, you’ll need to save as much as possible to earn a bank account statement with a million.
 Yet, how much you save depends on how much time you have to become a millionaire.
 In short, the amount you need to put away needs to be as much as it can be and it needs to be consistent.